-599 Sampling and taphonomical biases
+Sampling and taphonomical biases

 This study comprised all fossil types without discrimination according to organs.
-While 600 601 this inclusion approach may be subject to debate, it is essential to note that the fossilization type varies from one formation to another, while in some only permineralized logs are 602 603 preserved, others only carry impressions-compressions of leaves.
-Being the plants modular 604 organisms, each individual can produce a great number of leaves, branches, etc., that are 605 preserved in the fossil record as disarticulated plant remains.
-For example, in a fossiliferous locality, a large number of fossil leaves belonging to deciduous trees may have been 606 preserved by the nature of the original organ but not as a consequence of the number of 607 608 individuals which lived in the plant community (see Serrano-Brañas and Reyes-Luna, 2014).
-For this reason, if we restrict ourselves to one type of fossil or organ, we would not have 609 610 enough information on some of the analyzed stages.
-From the Carnian to the Toarcian, the 611 predominance of leafy branches and leaves (mostly preserved as impressions and 612 compressions) over other plant organs is very clear, representing about 67-85%
+While this inclusion approach may be subject to debate, it is essential to note that the fossilization type varies from one formation to another: while in some only permineralized logs are preserved, others only carry impressions-compressions of leaves.
+Being the plants modular organisms, each individual can produce a great number of leaves, branches, etc., that are preserved in the fossil record as disarticulated plant remains.
+For example, in a fossiliferous to the method.
+All the species curves show abrupt inflections in the intervals in which the genera curves exhibit sharper slopes.
+It is noticeable a cohort with very marked slopes, extending from the Late Triassic and only to the Pliensbachian.